 Associated with the genes are the constituents that determine characteristics such as appearance, personality, behaviour in living things, and units used to obtain information about these creatures, they are part of the chromosome that controls any characteristics of a living being.
 Firstly used by Holland, an engineer and biologist, in 1975, the Genetic Algorithm (GA) aims to intuitively achieve the best solution using genetic cipher logic in living systems.
 With this method, the best result is obtained, since the strong individual is most likely to survive.
 Genetic algorithms encode every point in a solution space with a binary set of bits called chromosomes, and each point has a conformity value.
 Therefore, it maintains a set of points instead of a single point.
-The genetic algorithm creates a new population using genetic operators such as crossovers and mutations.
-Genetic algorithms include the coding of solutions, the calculation of conformity, the implementation of proliferation, cross-examination and mutation operators
+The genetic algorithms include the coding of solutions, the calculation of conformity, the implementation of proliferation, cross-examination and mutation operators